Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 7. The water softener switches back to its original settings

-Each of these steps is done automatically except for salt block renewal.
+Each of these steps happens automatically except for salt block renewal.
+As a water softener owner, it’s your responsibility to add salt to the brine tank.
 If you’re experiencing a downtick in water quality, it might be because your water softener is out of salt.

 Water Softener Regeneration Frequency – How Often Should it Regenerate?